lchen104/blackjack-2/README.md

 # Blackjack 2
 ** Features **

 1. New Game button - Starts a new game
-2. HI or Stand button
+2. HIT or Stand button
 3. Add Credit button - Game wont start until credit is added
 4. Reset button - WIll reset the game similar to resfreshing the browser
 5. Added a Lifetime Credits variable to store a players lifetime credits spent in the browsers localStorage